Winston-Lin/dziganto.github.io/_posts/2017-7-28-Do-You-Even-Data-Science.md

 ## What is a Data Scientist?

-Four simple words that when uttered in sequence conjure fierce and ceaseless debate.
+Five simple words that when uttered in sequence conjure fierce and ceaseless debate.
 You're likely to hear things like:
 - *"A data scientist is someone who is better at statistics than any software engineer and better at software engineering than any statistician."*
 - *"A data scientist is someone with math and stats knowledge, domain expertise, and hacking skills."*
 - *"A data scientist is a statistician who lives in San Francisco."*